 - There is disputed liability.
 The adjuster may reject a claim for this reason when there's a dispute about who caused the damages.
 They may also not agree with the damages you are claiming.

 - You didn't get immediate medical attention.
 Take care of all medical issues as soon as possible.
-If a policyholder waits to attend to an injury, they will have a much harder time getting reimbursed for hospital fees.
+If you don't seek medical help soon, you'll have a much harder time getting reimbursed for hospital fees.
 This doctor's visit serves as proof that the damages occurred at the same time as the crash.
 Drivers should also report their injuries to their insurers immediately.
 Otherwise, they may question if a person's injuries are a result of the accident.

 - You filed an uninsured motorist claim, but the other person has insurance.
 You may mistakenly think the at-fault driver doesn't have insurance.
 If you submit your claim under uninsured motorist coverage, it will be denied.

 - Your state has no-fault coverage.
 There are 12 states in the United States that have no-fault insurance laws.
 This usually prevents people from filing a personal injury claim against the responsible driver.

 - New Jersey

 - North Dakota